Laser-assisted advanced manufacturing of metal structures

-PLS scientists and engineers, along with development teams in NIF, have successfully developed laser-based techniques to repair optical damage on fused silica optics used in the NIF laser.
+We collaborated with development teams in NIF to successfully develop laser-based techniques to repair optical damage on fused silica optics used in the NIF laser.
 LLNL expertise in CO2 laser processing of glass optics dates back to the early '80s, and more recently, detailed models of the laser-material interaction and response has led to a better understanding of the physics involved.

 To overcome structural relaxation and Marangoni flow problems associated with long laser exposures, the group shifted laser parameters towards shorter pulse, small beam diameter to effectively 'machine' away material, leaving a precise micro-shaped mitigation site.
 The process, Rapid Ablation Mitigation, or RAM, is currently used in the NIF for damage repair.

 We have developed methods to replenish material lost to optical damage thereby refurbishing the optical component, using laser-based chemical vapor deposition (L-CVD).
 While damage repair using laser ablation (e.g. RAM) has been successful, the removal of glass necessarily modulates the light passing through the optic, albeit at very low levels.
 Ideally, material lost to the original damage event is replenished thereby preventing loss of light and introduction of light modulation.
 Because of the non-equilibrium conditions driving by rapid laser heating, L-CVD is also being explored as a means to produce ultra-hard materials for defense applications and NIF target capsules.

 - Ibo Matthews